Mexico–United States border: Establishment of current border

 The constant conflicts in the Texas region in the mid-19th century eventually led to the Mexican–American War, which began in 1846 and ended in 1848 with the Treaty of Guadalupe Hidalgo.
 In the terms of the peace treaty, Mexico lost more than 2,500,000 sqkm of land, 55% of its territory, including all of what is today California, Arizona, New Mexico, Utah, Nevada and parts of what is Colorado, Wyoming, Kansas, and Oklahoma.
-In addition, all disputes over Texas and the disputed territory between Rio Grande and Rio Nueces were abandoned.
+In addition, all disputes over Texas and the disputed territory between the Rio Grande and Rio Nueces were abandoned.
+The exact border was established by surveyors from both countries, who interpreted the treaty as they completed the United States and Mexican Boundary Survey.

-Five years later, the Gadsden Purchase completed the creation of the current United States–Mexico border.
+Five years later, the Gadsden Purchase completed the creation of the current U.S.–Mexico border.
 The purchase was initially to accommodate a planned railway right-of-way.
-These purchases left approximately 300,000 people living in the once disputed lands, many of whom were Mexican nationals.
+These purchases left approximately 300,000 people living in the once-disputed lands, many of whom were Mexican nationals.
 Following the establishment of the current border, several towns sprang up along this boundary, and many of the Mexican citizens were given free land in the northern regions of Mexico in exchange for returning and repopulating the area.